 - 1/2 teaspoon – salt

 - 9 or 10 inch round baking tray

 - Combine the flour and the salt in the bowl of an electric stand mixer fitted with the dough hook attachment.

 - Add half the cold water along with 1/8 cup of the extra virgin olive oil.
-Start mixing on medium speed.
-Add the rest of the water, little by little until the the dough has come together.
+Start mixing at medium speed.
+Add the rest of the water, little by little until the dough has come together.